It’s time to learn tangible tools to control your anxiety, so that it stops controlling you!

 - When you catch yourself doing this, pause and take a big breath.

 - Then, ask yourself – “What’s true for me right now, in this very moment?”

 - Next, answer your question.
 First checking in with breath and body, than moving to environment around you, using as many senses as you can.

 - For example: What’s true for me right now is that I’m sitting on a chair in my office with two feet on the ground.
 I’m breathing a little more constricted than normal and it feels heavy in my chest.
 My heartbeat seems a little fast right now.
 I feel the smoothness keys below my fingertips on my keyboard as I type and I can hear the keys clicking.
 I see the sun outside and some clouds.
 I smell my tea next to me.
 There are the faint sounds of horns honking.
 I’m safe.
 Doing this exercise helps to ground you back into what’s real right now and creates a calming effect on your body and mind.

 Know someone who suffers from anxiety?
 Consider sharing this blog post with them by copying the link!

 P.S.
-Did you know I offer private sessions both virtually and in person?
+Did you know I offer private sessions on how to stop a panic attack both virtually and in person?
 Learn how to listen to your internal wisdom with a trained MindBodyWise therapist.
 Learn more here.

 P.P.S.
 Wondering if you’re in-tune with your mind-body connection?
 Take the free Mind-Body IQ quiz here.
 Wondering where you can connect with other people that are similar to you?
 Join us in the free, private MindBodyWise Living Room group on Facebook!